Showing posts with label Cleaning. Show all posts

 This is normally only a requirement when repairing old windows.
 Usually either to join new lead to the old, or to repair breaks at the original solder joint.

 You will need to clean the lead down to the bright metal at the joints.
 This is more than a rub with steel wool.
-You need a glazing nail to scratch through the oxidisation layer, the corner of your lead knife, or in cases of mild oxidisation, a brass wire brush might do.
-But not a steel one as that may scratch the glass and any painting.
+You need a glazing nail or other sharp pointed tool to scratch through the oxidisation layer.
+The corner of your lead knife, or in cases of mild oxidisation, a brass wire brush might do.
+But not a steel one, as that may scratch the glass and any painting.

 Do not clean the oxidisation off the lead elsewhere.
 That is a protective layer already formed which leads to the longevity of the came.
 It is best to leave oxidised lead alone rather than expose the metal to further oxidisation.